marcellerdelyi/personal-blog-eleventy/src/posts/22.05.2025/sequential-data-driven-animations-in-blender.md

 Digital technology has significantly changed how enthusiasts of Lego express their creativity.
 Applications such as Bricklink Studio remove physical boundaries, providing unlimited access to every Lego element in any color imaginable.
 This allows anyone with a computer regardless of access to physical Lego bricks, available space, or economic circumstances to fully explore their creativity and build without limitations.

 ## The oceans of digital Lego tools
+If you’ve ever googled how to create digital Lego models, you might have been overwhelmed by the options as I was.
+Here I collected a handful of tools mentioned across the internet.

 1. **Lego Digital Designer (LDD)** - Deprecated
 LDD was Lego’s official digital modelling software until it was officially replaced by Bricklink Studio in 2022.
 Although discontinued and no longer updated, it remains functional.
 I briefly used it back in 2017 and I still have an older version installed on my PC.
 One feature I liked was its automatic and interactive building instructions, with an option to export to HTML.
 2. **LeoCAD** - LeoCAD is one of the oldest programs for digital Lego building, first released in 1997.
 It’s designed to work with the LDraw library, this requires you to install and link to the external LDraw library in LeoCAD's preferences.
 3. **LDraw** - LDraw is not a program but an open-source brick library, arguably the largest available in the galaxy.
 Its file format is highly interoperable with other software because many tools use the LDraw library as their foundation.
 4. **Bricklink Studio (a.k.a.
 Stud.io)** - Stud.io offers an extensive brick library (backed by Ldraw) and the ability to export a parts list of your creation, which you can use to order real Lego pieces and build your model in real life.
 Some users say its color support is limited, but I haven’t encountered this issue myself with my limited experience.
 5. **Mecabricks** - Finally there is Mecabricks.
-Mecabricks runs entirely in your browser and has a dedicated Blender add-on that works flawlessly out of the box.
+Mecabricks runs entirely in your browser and has a dedicated Blender addon that works flawlessly out of the box.
 Its geometry is clean and render-friendly, with no gaps in imported bricks.
 While I haven’t tested its brick library extensively, I’ve read that it’s excellent for designing minifigures and includes many of the latest molds.
 [The creator of Mecabricks mentions](https://rockraidersunited.com/topic/7898-ldraw-vs-mecabricks-vs-ldd-for-game-models/) that they create their own bricks, and directly in Blender, using techniques such as 3D scanning, to accurately represent real Lego pieces digitally.
 6. **ImportLdraw Blender Plug-in** - An alternative to the Mecabricks Blender plug-in, this tool imports LDraw files directly into Blender without any additional setup—just install the plug-in from GitHub.
 Accurate, compatible, and quick imports are its main advantages.

 ### For further reading: